smallhacks/beekee/README.md

 See more at [www.beekee.ch](http://www.beekee.ch)<br>

 # Who we are
 We are a team of makers and researchers with skills in pedagogy, educational technology, software development, UX, and 3D printing.
-Beekee is a project held by the TECFA unit from the University of Geneva.
+Beekee Live is a project held by the TECFA unit from the University of Geneva.

-# Make your own Beekee box
+# Make your own Beekee Box

 ## Print your box
 Got a 3D printer ?
 Print your own Beekee box for Raspberry Pi 3 B, we have put the model on Thingiverse (https://www.thingiverse.com/thing:2874892)!